amir734jj/csharp-lisp/README.md

 # csharp-lisp

 Toy LIPS compiler that converts one-liner S-Expressions to C# expression trees.
-The goal is practice compiler implementation.
+The goal is to practice compiler implementation.

 Supports:
 - binary, unary, conditional, functions